Chocolate Chip Cookie Bars with Caramel

 Both of our sons join us for Sunday dinner.
 It’s the perfect time to test out new, more time-consuming dessert recipes.
-But there are days when we’re craving a decadent treat but I don’t want to spend time with scooping and baking individual pans of cookies or making a complicated dessert.
+But there are days when we’re craving a decadent treat but I don’t want to spend time scooping and baking individual pans of cookies or making a complicated dessert.
 That’s why I love cookie bars, and these chocolate chip cookie bars were extraordinary.
-Using high quality, buttery caramel sauce pushed them over the top!
+Using high-quality, buttery caramel sauce pushed them over the top!

 How to Make Chocolate Caramel Bars

 Back in 2013, I shared these chocolate chip cookie bars with my girlfriends.
 The gals wanted to know where I bought my chocolate, what kind of caramel sauce to use, and when the recipe would be posted.
 You know it’s a winner when the room grows quiet as everyone is chewing their first bite…right before the deluge of questions.